 Biblically Based Christian Worldview.
 The Craigmiles School of Nursing believes that our pursuit of truth begins with the assumption that the Bible is the foundation from which all other disciplines emerge.
-We believe that there is a consistency between biblical truth and truth discovered through reason, and experience, but we hold that when apparent conflicts occur, all truth claims defer to the truth revealed in the Bible.
-(University of Northwestern-St. Paul School of Nursing Student Handbook, 2022-2023)
+We believe that there is a consistency between biblical truth and truth discovered through reason, and experience, but we hold that when apparent conflicts occur, all truth claims defer to the truth revealed in the Bible (Wolgemuth, G. (2018) Nursing Student Handbook University of Northwestern-St. Paul).